hove-io/navitia/documentation/navitia.io/source/integration.rst

 ===================== ============================================================
 Value                 Description
 ===================== ============================================================
-stop_point            a location where vehicles can pick up or drop off passengers stop_area             a nameable zone, where there are some stop points
+stop_point            a location where vehicles can pickup or drop off passengers stop_area             a nameable zone, where there are some stop points
 address               a point located in a street poi                   a point of interest